“Jelly-belly, saddle-bags, love handles, muffin tops. I have wobbly bits and weโre inseparable.”

 - I’m very mindful (because of this trial) that my weight fluctuates and shape changes.
 My shape seems to change throughout the month, so even if the Lipo maintained a 1 cm loss around my waist some days it wouldn’t feel that way!
 Also, what I eat and drink has a significant impact.
 It can easily obscure any results with the Lipo especially around the tummy and with the small 1 cm change I initially saw.

-- I see that Silk’n now have more clinical evidence on their website with before and after photos too (for 18 sessions / 9 weeks).
-They’re quite impressive.
-Looking at these ‘before’ photos I wonder if I’m really the right candidate to trial this and get the best results.
+- Evidence previously shared by Silk’n with before and after photos (for 18 sessions / 9 weeks) was rather impressive.
+It’s since been removed.
+But considering these ‘before’ photos I wonder if I’m really the right candidate to trial this and get the best results.
 I do have wobbly bits, but they’re small and localised so perhaps the Lipo did as much as it could on them?

 - I wonder if the effect varies by body part too.
 I’m curious to try it on my arse and outer thighs.
 However, I’m now training for a half marathon so another trial won’t be fair.
 And honestly, I’m not sure I have the motivation to try again!